sergiorykov/sergiorykov.github.io/_posts/2015-12-15-Integration-Testing-On-Top-Of-NancyFx-And-Ngrok-Tunnel.md

 It's simple XUnit test.
 We can easely start server in ctor but we willn't be able to skip the test without starting and stopping emulator itself (ctor in IClassFixture<T> is called everytime).

 All sources has been published as a part of [Platron.Client](https://github.com/sergiorykov/Platron.Client).
-Feel free to use it and basic idea in your projects :).
+Feel free to use it in your projects :).